WentaoZhan1998/geospaNN/joss/script.md

 `geospaNN` offers user-friendly modules for essential machine learning tasks, including neural network (NN) architecture design, training log management, and result visualization.
 In addition to tracking validation loss, the training log also visualizes the evolution of spatial parameters, providing deeper insight into model convergence.
 For high-dimensional result interpretation, `geospaNN` incorporates partial dependence plots (PDPs) to illustrate the marginal effect of individual covariates on the outcome.
 When compared across multiple models, PDPs offer invaluable insights into the complex relationships between covariates and the predicted outcome.

 As a special case of the spatial non-linear mixed model, SPLMM can also be solved by `geospaNN`.
-The implementation here is equivalent to the R-packages BRISC and should be an optimal choice for the python users if efficient SPLMM solution is wanted for large geospatial dataset.
+The implementation here is equivalent to the R-packages `BRISC` and should be an optimal choice for the Python users if efficient SPLMM solution is wanted for large geospatial dataset.

 All these functions are included explicitly in the package and can be called independently.